gromas/3-SAT-solver-algorithm/README.md

 ---
 *This text is provided to facilitate clear scientific discourse.
 The ultimate validity of the claim depends on rigorous community review.*

+---
+This repository was prepared with the assistance of DeepSeek AI for code structuring, documentation, and proofreading.